 Change the Process

-Next time you need a hit of confidence during the change process, go to the bathroom and engage in two minutes of superman pose.
-You may feel like a complete idiot, but it will do wonders for your health and wellbeing.
+Next time you need confidence during the change process, go to the bathroom and engage in two minutes of superman pose.
+You may feel like a complete idiot, but it will do wonders for your health and well-being.
 Start each day with a family superman pose before leaving the house!
 Think of yourselves as The Incredibles!

 I hope you enjoyed that.